masaaki-uegaki/todo/README.md

-# Build application image and run on docker
+# Build application image and run it on docker

 docker-compose up -d